GruffCassquatch/FoodTweaker/README.md

 ## Mod features:
   * Adjust calories of food items (meat, fish, drinks, packaged goods etc.)
   * Adjust cooking time for meat and fish
-  * Ajust how much meat shrinks when cooked (*raw weight* vs *cooked weight*)
+  * Adjust how much meat shrinks when cooked (**raw weight** vs **cooked weight**)
-  * Adjust difference between weight of *whole, raw fish* vs *cleaned, cooked fish*
+  * Adjust difference between weight of **whole, raw fish** vs **cleaned, cooked fish**
   * Enable MRE self-heating
   * All meat and fish will become "Hot" after cooking and will provide Warming Up buff when eaten hot
   * Includes Realistic presets, Custom sliders and ability to keep Game Default values

   ## Limitations:
   * If you change the mod settings while in-game, you will need to change scene to apply the changes (e.g. go outside/inside).
-  * The mod can be used on an existing save, but food items that have already been spawned/harvested etc. in that save will not be updated to the new modded calorie values
+  * The mod can be used on an existing save, but food items that have already been spawned/harvested etc. in that save will not be updated to the new modded calorie values.
+Other settings will be applied, such as cooking time and heating.

 ## Credit to [WarmFood](https://github.com/ttr/tld-WarmFood)